krones9000/local-piper/README.md

    NAME.onnx
    NAME.onnx.json
    ```
    **You will note that [huggingface](https://huggingface.co/rhasspy/piper-voices/tree/v1.0.0) does not provide names in this naming format and you will need to rename the files.**

+5. Remove the files for either the html or streamlit depending on which you prefer to use.

 ## Usage